drhelius/ansible-azure-openshift/README.md

 When finished, you will get public IPs for Bastion host and for both Master and Router Load Balancers.

 Set up public DNS entries with these Load Balancers IPs for your previously defined domains.
-You may wnat to use a service like [Duck DNS](https://www.duckdns.org) for testing purposes.
+You may want to use a service like [Duck DNS](https://www.duckdns.org) for testing purposes.

 SSH into the Bastion host using the key in the ```certs``` folder:
 ```